OTD Capstone Examples

 • Conclusions

-• Ideas for next steps to build on this topic
+• 2-3 ideas for future directions to build on on this project

 Are you looking for a capstone mentor?